msukanen/taskbar-weather/README.md

 # Configuration
 By default, when first ran, the app creates an example `config.toml` file to OS-specific configuration directory.
-This isn't yet truly cross-compilable (it does compile about anywhere, but UI stuff is at the moment tuned only for/with Win11).

 ### Windows
 Location of config file: